mightyiam/mightyiam/mob_vision.md

 I expect the greatest success among the North American audience, but I suppose the trial can occur outside of their hours, as well.

 The mob's schedule will be six hours per day.

+Some projects I have in mind:

+The first project I have in mind is Improving the Nix documentation, including tooling.
+Drastically and thoroughly improving it.

+An idea: compensating viewers for their advice.
+Monetary tips are paid to members of the audience for good advice that they've provided the mob with.